Why should the great be constrained by the small?

 Let's not talk about how incoherent it was to hold a monopoly by force, labeling contraband the free commerce, covering it with patriotic lies - such as doing it to protect their homeland from foreign menaces, and then taking over through violence the business of a man who built everything from scrap using only his intellect and will.
 Let's just remember Ryan saying "My strength is not in steel and fire, but in my intellect and will" - hehehe.
 In truth, people only cared about Ryan while he could provide them his cool resort for them to enjoy.
 Even after spending all his money, it was Fontaine who really conquered the people's hearts, and he wasn't afraid of reinventing himself and starting from the bottom again, always beating Ryan at his own game even with Ryan changing the rules whenever he was cornered.
 Ryan spent his fortune and life to build a city, babbling some ideological fantasy, wanting people to adore him, and Fontaine just came with nothing and conquered not just the people, but also the market that Ryan so thought to be the master of.
 I believe the best word to describe Ryan, used by his real-world ideological partners, is "beta cuck".

-In his last moment, Ryan decided that it didn't matter that you were going to murder him, because right before it he chose to die, so he won and you lost.
+In his last moment, Ryan decided that it didn't matter that you were going to murder him, because right before it he chose to be murdered, so he won and you lost.
 Checkmate, collectivists!